qeesung/gitaly/STYLE.md

 ```

 This pattern works in RPC's because the context will always be cancelled after
 the RPC completes.
-However, we aren't as confident that the goroutine exited
-since we never waited for confirmation.

-Ignoring confirmation of the goroutine's completion is bad for a few reasons:
+#### Confirming Goroutine Cleanup

+No matter which way you decide to clean up a goroutine, you always need to be
+confident that it does in fact get cleaned up.
+The simplest way to do this in
+an RPC is to simply wait until the clean up happens.
+If this is not reasonable,
+you may want to rely on designing the goroutine as simple as possible so that
+it can be easily verified by code review.

+Why is this so important?

 - We lose observability - most of our metrics are derived from the performance
   of the RPC.
 If we perform the real work outside the RPC, and the RPC returns
-  immediately, we end up with a false sense of how slow/fast an RPC is (e.g.
+  immediately, we end up with a false sense of how slow/fast an RPC is.
-  "Wow, that garbage compaction is running real fast!
-Let's run it more often!")
-- Goroutine leaks - if the goroutines never complete, we can end up with a leak.
+- Goroutine leaks - if the goroutines never cleanup, we can end up with a leak.
   While goroutines are much cheaper than threads or processes, they still incur
   a cost.
 A goroutine starts with a minimum of 2KB stack space and grows.

-  This issue is easier to spot when the RPC waits for child goroutines to finish
-  since the RPC will never complete.
-This means that the leak has a higher
-  chance of being spotted in testing.

 ### Goroutine Panic Risks